 Your Android phone may offer other screen locks beyond the conventional locks described in this chapter.
-These include silly or fancy locks - perhaps not that secure but fun and different.
+These include silly or fancy locks - perhaps not that secure, but fun and different.

-Among the more unusual screen lock types are face unlock, signature lock, and fingerprint lock.
+Among the more unusual screen lock types are Face Unlock and Signature.
 Choose these screen locks from the Choose Screen Lock screen.
 Work through the setup process.
 You may also need to set a PIN or password as a backup to the less-secure screen lock types.

-- ✓ The face unlock works by using the phone's front camera.
+- The Face Unlock uses the phone's front camera.
 To unlock the device, you stare at the screen.
-So long as you haven't had any recent, major plastic surgery, the phone unlocks. - ✓ The signature lock is unique to the Samsung Galaxy Note phone.
-Use the S-Pen to scribble your John Hancock on the touchscreen.
-The phone unlocks. - ✓ Phones equipped with a fingerprint scanner allow you to swipe your favorite digit across the scanner gizmo to unlock the device.
-For example, the Samsung Galaxy S6 uses the Home button as the fingerprint scanner.
+So long as you haven't had any recent, major plastic surgery, the phone unlocks. - The Signature lock is unique to the Samsung Galaxy Note phone.
+Use the S Pen to scribble your John Hancock on the touchscreen.
+The phone unlocks.